Sensorineural hearing loss and suprathreshold deficits

-This project investigates sensorineural hearing loss, which primarily involves a decrease in auditory sensitivity where sounds become less audible or even inaudible.
-While hearing aids can amplify sounds to compensate for this loss of sensitivity, they may not fully restore normal hearing perception, particularly in noisy environments.
-This is because sensorineural hearing loss can also involve other deficits beyond just reduced sensitivity, known as suprathreshold deficits, which cannot be detected through standard hearing tests.
+This project investigates sensorineural hearing loss, which is primarily associated with a reduction in auditory sensitivity, causing sounds to become less audible or even inaudible.
+While hearing aids can amplify sounds to restore audibility, they often fail to fully address the challenges faced by individuals, particularly in noisy environments.
+This is because sensorineural hearing loss can involve suprathreshold deficits, such as , reduced ability to process fine acoustic details, and difficulties in sound segregation.

 Administrative details